martyhora/project-estimate-analyser/README.md

 # Installation

-To run the project you will need Apache, PHP, Composer, MySQL and NodeJs installed.
+To run the project you will need Apache, PHP, Composer and NodeJs installed.

-- clone project by running ```git clone https://github.com/martyhora/error-log-dashboard.git``` into your DocumentRoot path
+- clone project by running ```git clone https://github.com/martyhora/project-estimate-analyser``` into your DocumentRoot path
-- create a MySQL database and execute sql script ```api/v1/sql/error-log-report.sql```
-- copy file ```api/v1/config.local.php``` into ```api/v1/config.php``` and setup your projects and database connection
 - change folder ```cd api/v1``` and run ```composer install```
 - run ```npm i``` in the project root
 - run ```webpack --watch``` to compile changes in JS a LESS files